glaxyt/glaxyt/README.md

 - #👋 Hi, I’m 도성현, Do Sung Hyun in english

-- #👀 I’m interested in python, deeplearning
+- #👀 I’m interested in django, deeplearning

-- #🌱 I’m currently learning pandas and algorithm
+- #🌱 I’m currently learning django and react

 - #📫 How to reach me contact by glaxyt@naver.com or you can contact on https://sunghyun98.tistory.com/